 The entire park is full of lights.
 You drive through in a large loop so you can see all of the different lights.
 There are a few different tunnels of lights to drive through, too.
 This display of lights has been going on for over 30 years!!

 The line can get pretty busy to drive through, so we recommend going on a weekday if possible, and the earlier in the season and the evening the better.
 Make sure to check out our directions since they have moved the traffic flow.

 The best part about this light show is that it is only $10 (2023 pricing).
 Festival of Lights is a little more affordable than some of the other bigger displays.
 But if you are looking for more Christmas light ideas, visit our Christmas Activities post where we list as many displays as we can.

-To get to Festival of Lights, take 1-15 to the Highway 6 exit.
+To get to the Spanish Fork Festival of Lights, take 1-15 to the Highway 6 exit.
 Head East toward the canyon and follow the signs for the lights.
-You will turn right just before entering the canyon.
-The Little Acorn (a restaurant) sits on the corner where you need to turn.
+You will turn right on Spanish Fork Parkway, and then turn left onto Canyon Rd.
+Follow this road (and the millions of signs) over toe Powerhouse road and take a right to head to the entrance.
 You can find information about this event at the Spanish Fork City website.
 This site has directions, dates & times, and some photos of the lights.